nu-tech-ethics/spring2024/pages/_lectures/11lecture.md

     author: Costanza-Chock, S.
     date: 2020
     source: MIT Press
-    note: We'll be reading the chapter on Design Narratives, but you're welcome to check out the rest of the book on your own time (it's open access!)
+    notes: We'll be reading the chapter on Design Narratives, but you're welcome to check out the rest of the book on your own time (it's open access!)
 ---